HenrikSamuelsson/reading-software-engineering-10th-global-edition/chapter-01.md

 Public: The software engineer shall follow laws, rules and regulations.
 An example is the International Traffic in Arms Regulations (ITAR) to safe guard the national security of the United States, this is in interest of the public to prevent military conflicts.

 Client and Employer: An example here is that the software engineer shall follow eventual non disclosure agreement signed with the employer or client and not share secret information with third parties.

+Product: The software engineer shall ensure that they are qualified for any project on which they work and if not so take action to get more training or education te become qualified.
+An example would be to ask the line manager about possibilities to pay for a course to learn something new.